expung3d/Enhanced-Zeus-Modules/CONTRIBUTING.md

 	systemChat format ["Hello World! %1", typeOf _entity];
 	//This will systemChat "Hello World!" and the type of the entity we placed the module onto.

+	//!!
+This function has a script error if placed onto no object.
+See if you can fix it.
 };
 ```
 <hr>